Waljat Colleges of Applied Sciences: Academic programs

-Based on the performance at the entrance evaluation tests for BE/BBA/BCA, students can get admitted to one year foundation program, where they will be taught subjects so that they come up to the entry level of the respective graduate degree.
+Based on the performance at the entrance evaluation tests for BE/BBA/BCA, students could have gotten admitted to one year foundation program, where they would have been taught subjects so that they can come up to the entry level of the respective graduate degree.

 Admissions

-Admission process normally starts from the month of May every year by way of announcing in leading news papers of Oman.
+Admission process used to normally start from the month of May every year by way of announcing in leading newspapers of Oman.